Sunday’s Bulletin

 Let us give thanks to the Lord our God.
 It is right to give him thanks and praise.

-Sanctus S-130
+Sanctus S130

-Eucharistic Prayer BCP, p.
-373
+Eucharistic Prayer

-…Therefore we proclaim the mystery of faith: Christ has died.
+Christ has died.
 Christ is risen.
 Christ will come again.

 Lord’s Prayer BCP, page 364